dirtyredz/Dirty-Server-Manager/Centos_Intstructions.md

 DIRTY-SERVER-MANAGER
 A script for quick server deployment and managment of the server.

-Debian specific instructions are neccassary due to its package manager is slightly behind on a few packages.
+Centos specific instructions are neccassary due to its package manager is slightly behind on a few packages.

 INSTALLATION
 Step 1: Verify or install these dependencies: